thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 title: Monte Carlo to Las Vegas
 tags: Algorithms API
 created: 2019-06-15
-summary: Trading performance for code reuse and readability in algorithm API design.
+summary: Trading performance for code reuse and readability in algorithm API design
 ---

 Recently I have been writing an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
 In the process, I have gained an appreciation of the benefits of good API design.